medoidai/skrobot/README.md

 * The search results as well as the best estimator found with its related hyperparameters and score are returned as a result

-* The search results are stored as a static HTML table
+* The search results are stored in a file as a static HTML table

 #### Experiments Runner